rasti1608/PASC_Region_J/ai-backend/knowledge/pasc_complete_knowledge.md

 ### About the Song
 - **Title:** One Orbit
-- **Artist:** IronRUST (Rastislav Toscak)
+- **Artist:** IronRUST (use this name when discussing the anthem)
 - **Created For:** PASC Region J Conference 2026
 - **Theme:** Unity among student leaders, reaching for the stars together
 - **Tagline:** "We're all on one orbit"

 ### The Music
-The anthem was composed specifically for this conference by Rasti (under his artist name IronRUST).
+The anthem was composed specifically for this conference by **IronRUST**.
 It features:
 - Space-themed instrumental production
 - Inspirational messaging about unity and leadership
 - Professional studio quality
 - Available through the website's built-in music player

+### What Makes It Special
+Having a custom original anthem is one of the unique things that sets this conference apart!
+It captures the spirit of the space theme and student unity.

 ### How to Listen to the Anthem
 The anthem is accessible from ANY page via the **floating music button**: